 messing around with a couple of dozen letters

-arbitrarily jumbling up a couple of dozen letters
+arbitrarily jumbling up a couple of dozen letters.

 This is clearly a common sentiment among those unfamiliar with the process—it always gets a laugh.
 Cf. a local cultural cadre’s noble attempt to render the name of my orchestral fixer in a message (here).

 Actually, my notes would be pretty incomprehensible to most English people too, with all my personal acronyms, abbreviations, and pinyin—like